Last updated 11/2/22

 The first thing you need to do is make sure you understand what people are saying.
 You do not have to agree, but you need to hear and understand their perspectives.
 If there is any uncertainty in your mind, repeat the comment in your own words to make sure you are clear about the other person’s meaning.
 You can use phrases like, “If I understand you correctly, you think I ought to cut out a lot of the background information,” or, “To put that another way, are you saying you would have liked more timely communications about the deadlines.”

 If you need to, ask clarifying questions.
 The other person is trying to help you and wants you to understand.
-Avoid being confrontational, and do your best to understand the assumptions that individual is making and why he or she reached those conclusions.
+Avoid being confrontational, and do your best to understand the assumptions that individual is making and why they reached those conclusions.

-Remember that no matter what you think, your first reaction should not be to argue with another’s perceptions and opinions.
+Remember that no matter what you think, your first reaction should not be to argue with their perceptions and opinions.
 Maybe what this individual saw or heard is not what you intended to convey, but it is helpful for you to know what perception resulted in this individual’s mind.
-People see what they see and think what they think about it.
 If you had additional information or extenuating circumstances in mind, you may need to communicate them.

 Thank the Individual For Advice

 Once you understand the advice, make sure to express appreciation for the person’s time, effort, and willingness to help.
 Often, this is the only reward your helper will get.